elotroalex/caridischo/_caridischo/cds25.md

-  is a digital archive of annotated historical and ethnographic video materials created in collaboration with the Center for Research and Advanced Studies in Social Anthropology (CIESAS) in Mexico, the Institute of History of Nicaragua and Central America (IHNCA) in Nicaragua, and the Museum of the Word and the Image (MUPI) in El Salvador. '
+  is a digital archive of annotated historical and ethnographic video materials created in collaboration with the Center for Research and Advanced Studies in Social Anthropology (CIESAS) in Mexico, the Institute of History of Nicaragua and Central America (IHNCA) in Nicaragua, and the Museum of the Word and the Image (MUPI) in El Salvador.'
+related_to:
 added_by: Mary Borgo Ton
 twitter: "@maryeborgo"
-added_year: '2020'
+census_year: '2020'
 notes:
+sub_collections:
+open_data:
 order: '087'
 layout: caridischo_item
 collection: caridischo